Divorce and Family Law in the UAE

 - the Respondent (the party served with divorce papers) is habitually resident in England and Wales; or

-- the Petitioner (the party who has served divorce papers on their spouse) is habitually resident in England and Wales and has resided there for a at least 12 months immediately before the petition is filed; or
+- the Applicant (the party who has served divorce papers on their spouse) is habitually resident in England and Wales and has resided there for at least 12 months immediately before the application is filed; or

-- the Petitioner is domiciled in England and Wales and has been living in England and Wales for at least six months directly before the petition is filed; or
+- the Applicant is domiciled and habitually resident in England and Wales and has been living in England and Wales for at least six months directly before the application is filed; or

-- Both parties are domiciled in England and Wales; or
+- Both parties to the marriage are domiciled in England and Wales; or

 Our lawyers can swiftly establish if you can get divorced under UK law and quickly file the divorce petition in the UK courts on your behalf.